Skip to content

 The Indonesian artist Riar Rizaldi offers a new perspective on phantom ride films, a genre from the early twentieth century in which a camera mounted on a moving locomotive records the passing landscape.
 In his film installation Tropenkolder, Rizaldi uses re-enactment to bring to life the experience of a group of Javanese railway workers whose unseen labour made such films possible.

-The Dutch artist Eline Jongsma and the American artist Kel O’Neill took an experimental approach, collaborating on the AI-based installation entitled Dominion, which depicts what never-filmed encounters between Dutch Catholic missionaries and the local population of the island of Flores might have looked like.
+The Dutch-American duo Jongsma + O'Neill (Eline Jongsma and Kel O'Neill) took an experimental approach, collaborating on the AI-based installation entitled Dominion, which depicts what never-filmed encounters between Dutch Catholic missionaries and the local population of the island of Flores might have looked like.

 The multi-channel film installation What We Inherit by the British artist Jameisha Prescod adopts a more essayistic tone.
 It explores Black Surinamese spiritual responses to illness and examines how colonial ideas about Black bodies have helped shape healthcare for Afro-Surinamese and Marron communities.